Skip to main content

 Your baby may be full if they:

-• slow or stop sucking or swallowing
+• slow down or stop sucking or swallowing

 • open and relax their arms beside their body